-Table III

-Declines in U.S. Manufacturing Output in Two Recessions
+Table III: Declines in U.S. Manufacturing Output in Two Recessions (Annual Percent Changes)

-(Annual Percent Change)

-1980/1- 1980/7 1981/7- 1982/11
+1980/1 to 1980/7 1981/7 to 1982/11

-Total Manufacturing - 12.7 -8.6
+Total Manufacturing - 12.7 - 8.6

-Durable Goods -15.0 -11.8
+Durable Goods - 15.0 - 11.8

-Nondurable Goods -9.1 -4.1
+Nondurable Goods - 9.1 - 4.1

-of the troughs of regional and national manufacturing output in 1980 and subsequent peaks in 1981.
-However, following its decline from mid-1981 to mid-1982, District output began expanding before U.S. output.
+Also evident from Chart 2 are differences between the District and the nation in the timing of the recessions and recoveries.
+In the months preceding the national recession which began in January of 1980, manufacturing output in the nation was declining but manufacturing output in the District was still rising.
+There were only negligible differences in the timing of the troughs of regional and national manufacturing output in 1980 and subsequent peaks in 1981.5 However, following its decline from mid-1981 to mid-1982, District output began expanding before U.S. output.
 The District's earlier rise in manufacturing output was, again, probably due to its less cyclically sensitive mix of industries.

 The relative stability of District manufacturing output also seems to explain the differences in the trends of output over the current expansion.
 From 1982 to 1985, output in the nation increased faster than in the District, perhaps because durable goods production tends to increase faster than nondurable goods production at the onset of a recovery.
 Over the course of the two years ending with December 1987, manufacturing output accelerated somewhat from its 1984-1985 pace, although its growth was still slower than early in the expansion.
-In these two recent years, District output outpaced national growth.
+In these two recent years, District output outpaced national growth.6